Intuitionistic logic: Mathematical constructivism

 In the semantics of classical logic, propositional formulae are assigned truth values from the two-element set $\{\top, \bot\}$ ("true" and "false" respectively), regardless of whether we have direct evidence for either case.
 This is referred to as the 'law of excluded middle', because it excludes the possibility of any truth value besides 'true' or 'false'.
 In contrast, propositional formulae in intuitionistic logic are not assigned a definite truth value and are only considered "true" when we have direct evidence, hence proof.
-(We can also say, instead of the propositional formula being "true" due to direct evidence, that it is inhabited by a proof in the Curry–Howard sense.)
+We can also say, instead of the propositional formula being "true" due to direct evidence, that it is inhabited by a proof in the Curry–Howard sense.
 Operations in intuitionistic logic therefore preserve justification, with respect to evidence and provability, rather than truth-valuation.

-Intuitionistic logic is a commonly-used tool in developing approaches to constructivism in mathematics.
+Intuitionistic logic is a commonly used tool in developing approaches to constructivism in mathematics.
 The use of constructivist logics in general has been a controversial topic among mathematicians and philosophers (see, for example, the Brouwer–Hilbert controversy).
 A common objection to their use is the above-cited lack of two central rules of classical logic, the law of excluded middle and double negation elimination.
-These are considered to be so important to the practice of mathematics that David Hilbert wrote of them: "Taking the principle of excluded middle from the mathematician would be the same, say, as proscribing the telescope to the astronomer or to the boxer the use of his fists.
-To prohibit existence statements and the principle of excluded middle is tantamount to relinquishing the science of mathematics altogether."
+David Hilbert considered them to be so important to the practice of mathematics that he wrote: